 4) Random capitalisation

-You are contracted ALWAYS needs an apostrophe: you’re.
+You are contracted ALWAYS needs an apostrophe to replace the missing ‘a’: you’re.

 Apostrophes are placed after plural nouns to show possession, for example: